tcalmant/ipopo/website-ipopo/source/reviews/index.rst

 Tools
 #####

-This section presents how to use and extend the tools featured by iPOPO.
+This section presents how to use and extend the tools featured by Pelix/iPOPO.

 .. toctree::
    :maxdepth: 2

    httpsvc
    shell
+   eventadmin